 For those in the US, it might only take 2 business days.
 If it takes longer than expected, one of the common reasons would be to clarify whether the amount is enough to cover a future chargeback or refund so as to avoid any shortcomings.

 This is pretty simple.
-Assuming that you’re a merchant who’s already using Shopify as your sales channel, you only need to arm yourself with a few necessary details.
+Assuming that you’re a merchant who’s already using the Shopify paltform as your sales channel, you only need to arm yourself with a few necessary details.

 Unlike other payment gateways, this doesn’t take much of your time.